Joshua also contributed to this post.

 While you may think a phone call would help you resolve issues faster than email, I’ve had good results the two times I have emailed Aldi over the years.
 Both times I received prompt and courteous responses.
 The first time, several years ago, I wrote expressing disappointment that my local Aldi had begun selling eggs in Styrofoam containers rather than recyclable/compostable cardboard containers.
 An Aldi representative wrote me back within a few days and explained that a fire had occurred at a plant that manufactured the compostable containers, so the Styrofoam containers were a temporary solution.
 Happily, the old compostable containers were back in my store within a few weeks.

-Also, there is a mailing address for physical correspondence.
+Finally, there is a mailing address for physical correspondence.
 If you prefer to go the snail mail route, Aldi’s address is:

 Attention: Customer Service